 1 Chilling in the giant hammock in Minca

 I think reading about ‘the giant hammock’ was one of the things that convinced me to visit Minca, a small village in the Sierra Nevada Mountains in Northern Colombia.
 A huge hammock with amazing mountain views?
 What’s not to love?!
+Definitely one of my favorite travel moments in Colombia!
 The hammock, which you find a steep 3-hour walk up the mountain from Minca, belongs to the Casa Elemento hostel and was well worth the long walk for a relaxing afternoon.
 But everything else I did in Minca was memorable, as well: we toured a coffee finca, visited and swam in the waterfalls around town and sampled local artisan beers.

 Read more about my time in Minca here: Chasing waterfalls in Minca